cheul0518/CS528/LabSetup/README.md

 ----
 <br />

 If the opened img1.png looks like the above image, then send your password to your virtual machine.
-Screenshot your virtual machine to see its state. (img2.png)
+Screenshot your virtual machine to see its state. (screenshot img2.png)

 > VBoxManage controlvm [VMNAME] keyboardputstring [PASSWORD]